 So, you've written yourself a pretty good book.
-Even a great book, you dare say.
+A great book, you dare say.
 It has a unique (but trendy) premise.
-You've spent months -- no, years -- developing and listening to your characters, filled in every novel-writing worksheet you could find, and used the latest, best-reviewed organizational program to make sure you haven't missed a thing.
+You've spent months--no, years--developing your characters, filling in every novel-writing worksheet you could find, and using only the latest, best-reviewed organizational program.
 You've work-shopped the chapters multiple times with your trusty writers group.
 You've hired pro editors and revised the manuscript so many times, you can recite entire paragraphs by heart.
-You are so sure that YOU ARE READY that it's a little scary.
+Your level of confidence is so high that it's a little scary.

-You then spend several weeks compiling a list of agents and publishers.
+Masterpiece in hand, you spend several weeks compiling a list of agents and publishers.
 You rank the list.
 You color-code the list.
-You scour writers forums one last time to make sure you haven't overlooked any possible market, no matter how obscure.
+You scour writers forums and blogs one last time to make sure you haven't overlooked any possible market, no matter how obscure.
 Then you sharpen the hell out of that query letter until everyone who reads it tells you it's a winner.
 It's perfect.

 Fast-forward six months.
 You've received fifty+ rejections.
 One of them seems personal, but it could also just be a form letter meant to trick you.
 But among all that negativity, you have also received one request for the full manuscript.
-You try to play it cool, but you can't ignore the feelings of relief.
+You try to play it cool, but you can't ignore the feeling of relief.
+The clouds part.
 Your hopes lift.
-The clouds part.
 Your heart feels a little lighter as you make a futile attempt to tamp down romantic images of bidding wars and big contracts.

 More time passes.
-The rejections keep rolling in, but they're drying up.
-One dark day, the interested agent sends you a rejection.
+The rejections keep rolling in, and your chances are drying up.
+One miserable day, the interested agent sends you a rejection.
 It's a form letter.

 You don't even update your spreadsheet anymore.
-You reluctantly start Googling "self-publishing".
+You reluctantly start Googling "how to self-publishing."
 You lose your appetite.
 You think about buying a ukulele.